 Uber and Lyft are leading the way in peer-to-peer rideshare services.
 You can become a driver and work on your schedule, your time.

-Uber, which is gaining popularity, claims drivers can make between $20-$35 per hour—and get this, up to $1,200 per week!
-In order to be eligible, you must have a four-door car and your car must be a 2005 model or newer.
+In order to be eligible for Uber, you must have a four-door car and your car must be relatively new.
 You also get paid weekly, so this is a great way to make some extra cash in your free time.

 You can also try out Lyft, which claims you can make up to $35 per hour.
 Using Lyft, you can keep your tips and make more money with Prime Time pricing during peak hours.
 To be eligible, you must have a four-door car with five seatbelts.
 In addition, your car must be a 2003 model or newer.